-The third biggest challenge is rising production cost, which means that there will probably be an increase in sourcing from the other Asian countries.
-We imagine that Mexico will become more and more attractive for reasons we’ve mentioned earlier in this piece.
+The third biggest challenge is the rising production cost, which means that there will probably be an increase in sourcing from the other Asian countries.
+We imagine that Mexico will become more and more attractive for the reasons we’ve mentioned earlier in this piece.

 Cost is far from the only concern.
 Besides worrying about complying with trade regulations, executives are worried about dealing with political and trade tensions among countries.

 This shows that executives have to make tough tradeoffs.
 They want to keep their sourcing costs low, but they also feel that there are significant political challenges that come from dealing with developing countries.